 Stanza four explores the ugliness of the people that live in the city.
 The ‘man’ has a ‘double chin’ and ‘repulsive skin’, focusing on physical aspects to demean.
 He also focuses on the hollow personalities of the people who live in Slough, always ‘cheat[ing’.
 Even the people that live within this city have become repulsive, reflecting their city through their ugliness.

 This stanza focuses more on Betjeman’s anger.
-Each line adds another thing that Betjeman wants done to the town.
+Each line adds another thing that Betjeman wants to do to the town.
 He focuses on the semantics of destruction, ‘smash’ being repeated twice to elaborate on his own hate.
-Even on a micro level, he wants the city to be destroyed, ‘desk’ by ‘desk’, ‘smashing’ and destroying everything.
+Even on a micro-level, he wants the city to be destroyed, ‘desk’ by ‘desk’, ‘smashing’ and destroying everything.